Radhikarathi6/CS-Assignment-/README.md

 To sort and merge the array, we make use of bubble sort algorithm.
-Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in the wrong order. sorter and merger threads are created to perform sorting and merging. pthread_create(pthread_t * thread, const pthread_attr_t * attr, void * (*start_routine)(void *), void *arg);
+Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in the wrong order. sorter and merger threads are created to perform sorting and merging.

+pthread_create(pthread_t * thread, const pthread_attr_t * attr, void * (*start_routine)(void *), void *arg);

 pthread is created using the following syntax. here thread - returns the thread id, attr - Set to NULL if default thread attributes (detached state, scheduling poilcy,scheduling paramerter,inheritsched attribute, scope, guard size, stack address, stack size) are used, void * (*start_routine) - pointer to the function to be threaded (Function has a single argument: pointer to void), *arg - pointer to argument of function (To pass multiple arguments, send a pointer to a structure)

+To terminate a thread, void pthread_exit(void *retval); is used, where retval - Return value of thread.